 Perhaps it was Ayn Rand’s great emphasis on the sovereignty and potential of the empowered individual that informed the modern Libertarian’s unwavering commitment to ignoring culture’s influence on people, but again I fear that this is an almost zealous misreading of the brilliant author’s intent.
 The culture we are raised in influences us whether we admit it or not, as does the language that we speak.
 In my opinion the two are inextricably linked.
 Can we learn other cultures and languages?
 Certainly.
 Can we reject the culture that we grew up in?
 Of course.
 But most people do not, so again the question comes back to whatever resolution you are studying.

-When we look at the Middle-East and North Africa, we see nations and cultures that are vastly different to that of Australia, North America, and Europe.
+When we look at the Middle-East and North Africa, we see nations and cultures that are vastly different from those of Australia, North America, and Europe.
 Of course the people there are human beings too, and many things are universal and transcend their culture.
 They love their children too.
 But the manifest practises of a society are a result of their history.
 Culture is history.

 The West fought through many horrendous and bloody centuries to achieve milestones like the Magna Carta, the separation of Church and State, class mobility, the end of aristocracy and serfdom, the end of slavery, equality for women (yes, we already bloody have it!), and now we are slowly moving towards a belief in the full personhood of children, thanks to movements like peaceful parenting.